Droplets sliding on soft solids shed elastocapillary rails: Discussion and Conclusions

 \section{Discussion and Conclusions}

 Our interferometric platform enabled simultaneous investigation of multiscale structure and dynamics of droplets sliding on a deformable substrate.
 At higher droplet velocities, droplets adopt a distinct bullet-like shape, the drag force levels off, and prominent parallel elastocapillary rails are shed from the droplet.

+{In contrast to our previous work with similar-sized droplets sliding under gravity \cite{smith2021droplets}, where the bullet-like shape indicative of elastocapillary rails was not observed, the droplets in our current study move at speeds approximately 100 times faster.
+This suggests that elastocapillary rails for millimeter-sized droplets are likely limited to strongly driven systems, such as the shear geometry employed here or potentially in a spin coater.}

 Feedback between the microscopic structure of the elastocapillary ridge and the overall shape of the droplet plays an essential role in these phenomena.
 Sliding along a wetting ridge creates much less drag than surfing across it.
 This favors the narrowing of the droplet, creating longer droplets.
 At high speeds, the length of the parallel side contact lines of the bullet-like droplets is similar to the droplet length, $l$.

-Points along the sides of a sliding droplet are pulled upward by the liquid-vapor interface for a time $O(l/v)$ while points at the front and back of the droplet are only pulled upward for a time $O(\gamma/Ev)$.
-Thus, the ridges on the side of the droplet are loaded by a factor of {$EL/\gamma = O(100)$} longer than the front.
-Previous work \cite{zhao2018growth, xu2020viscoelastic} shows that poroelasticity can lead to a ridge decay-time comparable to the time of contact between the droplet and substrate.
-Thus, elastocapillary ridges formed along the direction of motion would be more persistent, than those at the leading and trailing edges of the droplet.
-This leads to the formation of sheddable elastocapillary rails.
-The relaxation data in Fig.~\ref{fig:4}(g) supports this hypothesis, as rails formed a low speeds ({\it i.e.}, long contact times) take longer to decay.
+{We hypothesize that elastocapillary rails are shed at high speeds because points along the sides of the droplet are pulled upward for about $100\times$ longer than points along its front or back.
+Specifically, points along the sides are pulled upward by the liquid-vapor interface for a time on the order of $l/v$, from roughly 1 to 100 s.
+Points at the front and back are only pulled upward for a time on the order of $\gamma/Ev$, from roughly 0.01 to 1 s.
+The relaxation data in Fig.~\ref{fig:4}(g) supports this hypothesis, as rails formed at lower speeds ({\it i.e.}, longer contact times) are taller.}